-- Organization name and month for which you are reporting; and - A one-paragraph overview of the SNAP-Ed nutrition education, physical activity promotion, and PSE efforts conducted that month, including major accomplishments and impact.
-If you encountered significant challenges to programming, please communicate these directly to your MFF Project Manager.
+- Organization name and month for which you are reporting; and - A one-paragraph overview of the SNAP-Ed nutrition education, physical activity promotion, community-based events, and PSE efforts conducted that month, including major accomplishments and impact.
+If you encountered significant challenges to programming, please communicate these directly to your MFF Program Manager.